• Skip to primary navigation

 Description

 This homemade egg noodle recipe is super easy and what I use to make classic homemade chicken noodle soup.
 In fact, these noodles are made with just 2 ingredients (four, if you count salt and water).
-So, if you've ever wondered how to make your own homemade noodles, this is a great fool-proof recipe to start with.
-And as always I've included step-by-step recipe photos for anyone new to making homemade pasta.
+So, if you've ever wondered how to make egg noodles from scratch, this is a great, fool-proof recipe to start with.

 Ingredients